spember/gr8conf-2012-workshop/Instructions.md

 #### Templating - [Handlebars][handlebars]

-Based on the Mustache template format, Handlebars is an excellent choice for building Javascript templates.
-Usage is simple: create a set of Templates (which contain named placeholders for data) and compile them, which transforms them into a Javascript function.
+Based on the Mustache template format, Handlebars is an excellent choice for building JavaScript templates.
+Usage is simple: create a set of Templates (which contain named placeholders for data) and compile them, which transforms them into a JavaScript function.
 This function accepts a context - an object containing data mapped to your named placeholders - and returns a string which one can inject into your page as a DOM element.

-Templates can placed in an HTML page as a node that your scripts must locate, or included as escaped strings in your Javascript.
+Templates can placed in an HTML page as a node that your scripts must locate, or included as escaped strings in your JavaScript.

 ### Testing - [Jasmine][jasmine]

-Jasmine is a BDD testing framework for Javascript.
+Jasmine is a BDD testing framework for JavaScript.
 The library creates a highly readable DSL for describing your tests, which are referred to as 'specs'.
 We do not explicitly cover writing Jasmine tests in this guide, but we encourage you to look over the tests (referred to as 'specs') located in <strong>webapp/js/test/</strong>.
-You can execute the tests with the endpoint [http://localhost:8080/twitterMonitor/jasmine](http://localhost:8080/twitterMonitor/jasmine), but you should probably wait until completely rebuilding the Javascript components by following the steps in this guide.
+You can execute the tests with the endpoint [http://localhost:8080/twitterMonitor/jasmine](http://localhost:8080/twitterMonitor/jasmine), but you should probably wait until completely rebuilding the JavaScript components by following the steps in this guide.

 <hr />

 ## About this App

-The included Grails application, called 'twitterMonitor', is intended as an introduction in how to build responsive, API-driven, Javascript-heavy applications.
+The included Grails application, called 'twitterMonitor', is intended as an introduction in how to build responsive, API-driven, JavaScript-heavy applications.
 The overall purpose of this sample application is allow a user to monitor Twitter for a set of keywords, and their occurances within Tweets.
 The number of occurences are tallied and displayed to the user, as well as the Tweets.

 While all code is bundled within one Grails application, it is helpful to think of this as two separate applications, the client-side and the server-side.
 The server-side component is largely already complete, and this guide instead focuses on how to rebuild the client-side code.
 Below are high-level descriptions of each.